capitalism-sudo/pla-multi-checker/README.md

 * "GUIOverworld.py" Is the script you need to run if you want GUI reading of Overworld Pokémon
 * The other scripts are for dumping info and can be mostly ignored for the average person

+### Usage: sOverworld Scanner Discord Bot
+Prerequisite of a discord bot account and a discord server with all the mark ids as emojis.

+The bot can be run once *config.json* is filled in, by running *tests/OverworldDiscordBot.py*

 ## Credits:
 * olliz0r for his great [sys-botbase](https://github.com/olliz0r/sys-botbase) which let open sockets on the Nintendo Switch
 * spacemeowx2 for his livesafer [sys-module](https://github.com/spacemeowx2/ldn_mitm).
 It avoids Switch to disconnect from wifi once game is opened